San Diego Schools with Architecture Programs

 Associate in Science in Architecture (Transfer)

-This degree program focuses on traditional and computer-aided drafting, architectural design, and theory, and includes 60 credits, of which 35 are in the architecture concentration.
+This degree program focuses on computer-aided drafting, architectural design, and theory, and includes 60 credits, of which 35 are in the architecture concentration.
 The curriculum is designed to ready the student to transfer into a bachelor's level architecture program.
-The college offers both a general curriculum and one specifically tailored for transfer into the architecture program at Woodbury University - San Diego.
+Students who want to pursue the architecture program at Woodbury University - San Diego can enter as juniors after completing the San Diego Mesa curriculum.